yumin-chen/wasm-rust/ReadMe.md

 | Node.js      | Worker threads                | Native bindings | Polyfill        | No             |
 | Wasmtime     | wasi-threads                  | Host functions  | Full            | Configurable   |
 | Embedded     | No                            | No              | Partial         | No             |

+> Performance guarantees apply only to supported profiles.

 ---

 ## Testing and Verification